What Are Accounting Methods?

 - Most investors and analysts find financials reported using the accrual method more useful in gauging a company’s performance.

-- The accrual method also provides a stronger base for forecasting future earnings and expenses and related decision-making.
+- The accrual method also provides a more substantial base for forecasting future earnings and expenses and related decision-making.

-- It is generally the large, well-established businesses and publicly listed companies that use the accrual method.
-In the U.S., the Internal Revenue Service (IRS), the government agency that administers and enforces U.S. federal tax laws, has laid out certain criteria for companies that are required to use the accrual method.
+- Large, well-established businesses and publicly listed companies generally use the accrual method.
+In the U.S., the Internal Revenue Service (IRS), the government agency that administers and enforces U.S. federal tax laws, has laid out specific criteria for companies required to use the accrual method.

 #2 – Cash Method

-- The cash method requires relatively less effort and is easier to understand and report.
-It does not require much accounting staff and in most cases, can be handled solely.
+- The cash method requires less effort and is easier to understand and report.
+It does not require much accounting staff and, in most cases, can be handled solely.

 - It directly reflects the value of cash inflows and outflows, which helps understand the current profitability in monetary terms.

 - The IRS, for instance, requires all taxpayers to use a consistent accounting method, one which accurately reflects their financial affairs.
-It requires the taxpayer to seek special approval should they wish to change the accounting method after the first year.
-It also allows for a hybrid method of accounting, which is a combination of the accrual and cash methods, however subject to certain restrictions.
+It requires the taxpayer to seek special approval should they wish to change the method after the first year.
+It also allows for a hybrid accounting, a combination of the accrual and cash methods; however, it is subject to certain restrictions.

-This has been a guide to what are Accounting Methods and its definition.
-Here we discuss the top two accounting methods – accrual and cash method along with examples, explanation, and advantages.
+This has been a guide to what are Accounting Methods.
+We explain its types- accrual & cash along with examples, and advantages.
 You can learn more about accounting from the following articles –